v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/others/quantum-volume.md

 **SP**: Scientific paper (checked if a scientific paper explain the results)
 **#Circ**: number of circuits used for the evaluation

 For clarity the Quantum Volume is expressed in a logarithmic basis.
+_<span class="caution">The reader should consider with caution the results that are not supported with a scientific paper (SP column without a check).</span>_

 <!-- Avoid issue with citations -->
 <!-- {% cite cross2019validating %} -->